-- a) have a documentation management system; - b) have an auditable system for safekeeping and reviewing all evidence related to the claims they make or rely on; - c) keep all evidence necessary to comply with this Regulation and Directive (EU) 2018/2001 for a minimum of 5 years, or longer where it is required by the relevant national authority; - d) accept responsibility for preparing any information related to the auditing of such evidence.
+- a) have a documentation management system; - b) have an auditable system for safekeeping and reviewing all evidence related to the claims they make or rely on; - c) keep all evidence necessary to comply with this Regulation and Revised Directive EU/2018/2001 for a minimum of five (5) years, or longer where it is required by the relevant national authority; and - d) accept responsibility for preparing any information related to the auditing of such evidence.

-The internal company procedures with respect to the relevant requirements according to this scheme must be documented in writing.
+The internal company procedures related to the requirements of this scheme must be documented in writing.
 This documentation must contain at least the following elements:

-- Description of the company's internal product flows; - Organisational structure, responsibilities, and authorities with respect to sustainability, GHG and chain of custody requirements; - Procedures related to control of traceability and Chain of Custody regarding all requirements of this scheme.
+- Description of the company's internal product flows; - Organisational structure, responsibilities and authorities with respect to sustainability, GHG and chain of custody requirements; and - Procedures related to the control of traceability and chain of custody regarding all requirements of this scheme.

-The Economic Operator shall put in place a Chain of Custody system to trace certified products through the processes included in the scope of certification.
+The Economic Operator shall put in place a chain of custody system to trace all certified products through the processes included in the scope of certification.